Trump's lawyer says search for classified documents at Trump's properties is over - ExBulletin

 Parlatore also reiterated on Sunday that the assistant had no idea the material he scanned on the laptop was classified.

-Insisting on why classified documents were still found at Trump properties two years after he was president, Parlatore blamed White House procedure for dealing with sensitive documents when an administration leaves office, likening the situation involving his client to those of former Vice President Mike Pence and the President.
-Joe Biden.
+Insisting on why classified documents were still found at Trump’s properties two years after he was president, Parlatore accused White House procedure of dealing with sensitive documents when an administration leaves office – likening the situation involving his client to those of former Vice President Mike Pence and President Joe Biden.

-Parlatore said the DOJ should be benched on matters related to classified documents and, instead of appointing special advocates, it should be left to the Office of the Director of National Intelligence to conduct an administrative review of the prosecution’s proceedings.
-White House for processing these documents at the end of each presidency.
+Parlatore said the DOJ should be “settled” on matters related to classified documents and, instead of appointing special advocates, it should be left to the office of the director of national intelligence to conduct an administrative review of the prosecution’s proceedings.
+White House to process these documents at the end of each presidency.

-Parlatore confirmed on Sunday that Trump intended to assert executive privilege in an effort to limit testimony from Pence and former national security adviser Robert OBrien after the two were subpoenaed to appear in another investigation by Special Counsel Jack Smiths tied to Jan.
+Parlatore confirmed on Sunday that Trump intended to assert executive privilege in an effort to limit testimony from Pence and former national security adviser Robert O’Brien after the two were subpoenaed. to appear in Special Counsel Jack Smith’s other investigation related to Jan.
 6.

 He noted that the Trump team advises every witness to protect privilege in these cases, and Pence would be no exception.